-Enbridge assumed ownership of the Montana-Alberta Tie-Line (MATL) project with its acquisition of Tonbridge Power Inc. on October 13, 2011.
-The power transmission project is a 300-megawatt (MW), 230-kilovolt (KV) electrical transmission line allowing the movement of power between Alberta and Montana.
+Enbridge assumed ownership of the Montana-Alberta Tie Line (MATL) project with its acquisition of Tonbridge Power Inc. on October 13, 2011.
+The power transmission project is a 300-megawatt (MW), 230-kilovolt (kV) electrical transmission line allowing the movement of power between Alberta and Montana.

-The project will support ongoing development of a rich wind-powered generation resource and allow much-needed energy to flow in both directions, ensuring increased availability of supplies of electricity into the U.S. Pacific Northwest and Alberta.
+The project will support ongoing development of a rich wind-powered generation resource and allow much-needed energy to flow in both directions, ensuring increased availability of supply of electricity into the U.S. Pacific Northwest and Alberta.

 Northern Montana and southern Alberta are home to some of the best wind energy sources in North America.
 Among all of the states in America, Montana is rated No. 1 for wind energy potential.* The MATL line enables the development of new wind energy projects by linking this renewable and zero-emission source of power to consumers across North America.

 * "Wind Energy."
 Department of Commerce.
 Montana Government.
 28 June 2010.
 Web 26 Oct.
 2011.